 This policy and wording is applicable to all livestock species that have homegrown divisions to offer consistency and fairness to all participants.
 All species shown at the Calhoun County Fair must follow the homegrown guidelines set forth in the fair book.
-Homegrown must be declared at weigh in.Please contact the fair office for the Livestock Committee's contact information if you have any guestions about the policy or the wording.
+Homegrown must be declared at weigh in.Please contact the fair office for the Livestock Committee's contact information if you have any questions about the policy or the wording.

-- Policy: Homegrown animals will be defined as an animal born on the participant's immediate family's owned and operated farm in which the participant has an active part for the duration of the project. - Definition of Immediate Family: participant's parent, participant's grandparent, participant's sibling. - Consequence: The participant forfeit's the current year's awards, premiums, and auction rights, as wells as, for two additional years with that species.
+- Policy: Homegrown animals will be defined as an animal born on the participant's immediate family's owned and operated farm in which the participant has an active part for the duration of the project, or participant owned the dam of these animals at the time of conception. - Definition of Immediate Family: participant's parent, participant's grandparent, participant's sibling. - Consequence: The participant forfeit's the current year's awards, premiums, and auction rights, as wells as, for two additional years with that species.